Latest posts by Ahmad Imran (see all)

 I was the same.

 The result was that I spent a significant amount of time tweaking and rectifying minor and subtle details during my blog design phase.
-And I still do it if I am not careful or discourage myself to do it.
+And I still do it if I am not careful or discourage myself to do it with my willpower.

 It is a mistake.